voestalpine

 About the Company

-Voestalpine AG processes, develops, manufactures, and sells steel products in Austria, European Union, and internationally.
+Voestalpine AG processes, develops, manufactures, and sells steel and technology products in Austria, the European Union, and internationally.
 It operates through five divisions: Steel Division, High Performance Metals Division, Metal Engineering Division, Metal Forming Division, and Holding & Group Services.
-The Steel division produces hot and cold-rolled steel strips, as well as electrogalvanized, hot-dip galvanized, and organically coated steel strips; heavy plates for the energy sector; and turbine casings.
-The High Performance Metals division offers special high-alloy tool and high-speed for the oil and natural gas, aerospace, and energy engineering industries; tool manufacturing, component processing, heat treatment, and coating services; warehousing and preprocessing of special steels; and various ser
+The Steel division produces hot and cold-rolled steel strips, as well as electrogalvanized, hot-dip galvanized, and organically coated steel strips; heavy plates, and foundry products for the energy sector; and turbine casings.
+The High Performance Metals division offers special high-alloy tool and high-speed steel for the oil and natural gas, aerospace, and energy engineering industries; utilizing nickel-base and titanium alloys; tool manufacturing, component processing, heat treatme

 voestalpine Stock at a Glance